How to Level Up Your Agency With Enterprise SEO Metrics

 Enterprise SEO Best Practices & Metrics

 Landing an enterprise-level client can oftentimes mark a new beginning for your agency’s growth and success.
-But staying on top of SEO metrics for your enterprise-level clients can leave your agency scrambling for resources if you don’t have the right strategy.
+But staying on top of SEO metrics for your enterprise-level clients can leave your agency scrambling for resources if you don’t have the right SEO strategy.

 Enterprise SEO metrics involve a slightly broader approach than regular SEO metric tracking.
 Knowing which enterprise SEO metrics to track, and how to present them to busy execs is what’ll make or break your success and keep them coming back in the long run.

 Since the pressure is on, this article will help you explore enterprise SEO metrics and best practices for tracking them to glean insights from a mountain of data.
-But first:

-What is Enterprise SEO?
+What Is Enterprise SEO?

 Enterprise SEO typically refers to optimizing a website with some prominence and often involves dealing with websites with thousands, or in some cases millions, of pages.

-Noah Turner, Senior SEO Manager at Target.com
+Noah Turner, Senior SEO Manager at Target

 Though not every enterprise website is quite so large.
 For some, their scale may be more visible in the offline world.
 There are usually numerous stakeholders involved and are operating on a high revenue level.
 The point is that these clients are not small businesses fighting for the right SEO niche—these are major players in a much bigger game.